 }

-The correct answer is: finished!.
-This seems strange, given that the error occurred inside the readFile()
+.
+It seems odd, given that the error occurred inside the readFile()

 function, not in the callback.
-This happens because the contents of the readFile()
+It happens because the contents of the readFile()

 function don't belong to the current call stack.

-there is an error.
-This is a very important agreement, to which not only the developers of the standard library adhere, but also all developers of third-party solutions.
+, there's no error.
+This is a major agreement, to which not only the developers of the standard library adhere but also all developers of third-party solutions:

 fs.readFile('./directory', 'utf-8', (err, data) => {